Skip to Content

 Spare ribs in the Netherlands

-They make two types of spare ribs there – normal ribs with a garlic sauce and spicy oriental ribs, both of which are fantastic.
+They made two types of spare ribs there – normal ribs with a garlic sauce and spicy oriental ribs, both of which were fantastic.

 I think their oriental ribs are a bit more like Chinese ribs than Korean ribs – but really tasty.
 In De Bruin they use nice thick spare ribs which meant that after your second helping you really would struggle to finish them off.